Eli Stowers Dynasty Value: Elite Traits, But is He Worth a Round 1 Pick?

 Stowers shows strong hands and burst on a timing route while adding after-catch value.
 He brings WR-type athleticism and receiving ability, which differentiates him from most other tight ends and vaults his fantasy ceiling -- as long as he can get enough weekly playing time.

-Eli Stowers Team Fit: Kansas City Chiefs
+Eli Stowers Team Fit: philadelphia eagles

 Ready to Go from Perennial Rebuilder to Constant Contender?